 "I know, but I thought I would come early," I said as I closed the car's door.
 "So we can have a mother-daughter time."

 "That's lovely, Bella," she replied.
 "What time do you arrive?"

 "I'm buying a ticket right now, so I'll let you know once I get it," I said and ended the call.

 This is going to be a lot of fun, I thought to myself, standing next to the car, holding both of my bags and watching my girlfriend going into the airport to buy me a plane ticket to Minnesota.

 I knew I had to lie a lot to not let them know what really happened and it can be very hard since I'm not good at lying, but I guess this is where you end up with very high expectations and excitement to do something different that you normally would do.
 So yes, I was either very blessed in a weird sense or cursed and I didn't know which one sounded worse.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MadreiaWrite a Review